chrmei/examen-dvc/README.md

 - Model evaluation (`src/models/evaluate.py`)

 ⚠️ **Note on Time-Dependent Features**: While the feature engineering script supports optional time-series cyclic features (via `--use-time-features` flag), the complete end-to-end workflow (creation, gridsearch, training, evaluation) with time-dependent data is not currently implemented as a separate pipeline flow.
 This could be added in the future to enable model comparison between time-series and non-time-series variants.

+⚠️ **Note on Data Pipeline differences to given requirements**: The file scores.json have been added to DVC to track each new experiment.
+Also, the "raw.csv" file has been added to DVC / DagsHub Storage for my reference.

 ## Project Structure